The motivation behind Spex

 : takes a file descriptor and closes it, thus freeing up resources.

 Nothing in the API says, for example, that we can't continue writing to a file descriptor that has been closed!
-This is where protocols come in, saying for example that we can only write to a file descritor that is open, etc.
+This is where protocols come in, saying for example that we can only write to a file descriptor that is open, etc.

 One last point to note is that APIs can be synchronous or asynchronous, as in the client of the API gets a response back immediately upon making the call or it (potentially) gets the response sometime in the future.